OUR RESPONSE TO THE CORONAVIRUS PANDEMIC

 We are prioritising the safety of children, families and our beneficiaries

 Child protection remains our utmost priority.
-Our team is monitoring over 13,000 children in over 3,000 families, as well as coordinating and responding to ongoing child protection issues with and through our network of community volunteers and local government partners.
+Our team is monitoring over 2,125 families, as well as coordinating and responding to ongoing child protection issues with and through our network of community volunteers and local government partners.
 We are visiting families, socially distanced where we can, and ensuring children and families most at risk, get the help they need.

 We are supporting institutions and orphanages and leaving no child behind

 We are in regular contact with the orphanages we work with, via phone, to make sure no child is left behind during the pandemic.
-We have also maintained contact with the government to advocate for children in institutional care, to ensure they are prioritised and not forgotten during and after this pandemic.
+We have also maintained contact with the government to advocate for children in care, to ensure they are prioritised and not forgotten during and after this pandemic.

-Our staff in the UK are continuing to work from home, following government guidelines.
-In Uganda, our staff are working closely with pandemic response task force teams and coordinating our network of trained community volunteers who remain the first point of call for vulnerable children and families in the communities we work in.
+We are actively encouraging vaccine take up for all our staff and volunteers.
+Our social work teams are supporting and coordinating our network of trained community volunteers who remain the first point of call for vulnerable children and families in the communities we work in.
 Our staff and volunteers are equipped with protective gear as they visit and provide much needed support to families.
-They also ensure families and their children are the community is provided with the awareness they need to remain safe and healthy.
+They also ensure families and their children are provided with the awareness information about the virus to remain safe and healthy.
 Where community volunteers cannot meet socially distanced people, we have equipped them with smartphones and data, so that we can communicate through Whatsapp groups and voice calls.

 We are working with partner NGO’s and the Government of Uganda

 We are taking extraordinary measures to support our community